Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/new-chunk-strategy.md

 # Knowledge AI: New Chunk Strategy

+!!! note
+    This feature is currently in Preview.
+We encourage you to try it out and provide us with feedback.

-The New Chunk Strategy is powered by [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence) and creates semantic chunks, resulting in more accurate answers, as compared to fixed-length chunking that is used by default.
+The New Chunk Strategy is powered by [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/) and creates semantic chunks, resulting in more accurate answers, as compared to fixed-length chunking that is used by default.

 The new chunk strategy has the following advantages: